 – Completing, signing and sending back the admission documents

 Important: non-EU applicants must take into consideration that getting a student visa for Belgium implies the obligation to prove their sufficient and regular means of subsistence (617 EUR net/month in 2015-2016) or their sponsor’s.
 If they can’t, Solvay can support them if the applicant transfers the requested amount covering 12 months on a school deposit account (which will be redistributed on a monthly basis to the student as soon as a Belgian bank account has been created).
 For more information visit this link or contact the nearest Belgian embassy.

 Early-Bird discount: Receive a 10% discount by submitting your application before January 31st, 2016 (valid only for registrations confirmed within 2 weeks from receipt of the admission documents).

 Merit-Based Scholarships: Candidates applying before March 31st 2016 can run for the following merit-based tuition fee waivers:

-Non-EU citizens can apply to the AMIE programme until May 31st 2016 at this link.
+EU citizens can apply to the AMIE programme until June 30th 2016 at this link.

 The uniqueness of the programme lies in the genuine cross-cultural experience it offers.
 We learn how to think and act like professionals in an accurate sample of the working world today.